khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 Todo: Add live component block with code example (predefined widths from specs + 100% width)

-#### Clear icon
+#### Clear button

-A clear icon can appear on the right side of an input field when it has content, to help a user clear the content with a single click.
+A clear button can appear on the right side of an input field when it has content, to help a user clear the content with a single click.
 After removing the content, it disappears and the focus is placed on the input field.
-The clear icon should be implemented as a button, accessible via keyboard, and its name announced as “Clear” for assistive technology.
+The clear button should be implemented as a button, accessible via keyboard, and its name announced as “Clear” for assistive technology.

-The clear icon can be useful for input fields that satisfy both of the following criteria:
+The clear button can be useful for input fields that satisfy both of the following criteria:

 * The input field is filled-in repeatedly by the same user
 * The data to be entered differs significantly from one use of the input field to the next

-In practice, only certain input fields should have a clear icon.
-For example, [search boxes](/components/search) tend to satisfy both of the criteria mentioned above, so using a clear icon for them is desirable.
+In practice, only certain input fields should have a clear button.
+For example, [search boxes](/components/search) tend to satisfy both of the criteria mentioned above, so using a clear button for them is desirable.

 ### Text area